tjg/round-the-rabbit/README.md

   (connect! {:declare-queues "queue-10"}))
 ```

-Attach a consumer to a queue (the consumer doesn't have to be in a collection):
+Attach a consumer to a queue (the consumer doesn't have to be in a vector/list):

 ```clojure
 (def conn-state-10